adrische/quant-jobs-zurich/README.md

-_Looking for someone to expand this list to all of Switzerland <adrianscheerer@gmail.com>_
+_I am looking for someone to expand this list to all of Switzerland <adrianscheerer@gmail.com>_

 ----